Up Cerne

-Up Cerne is a hamlet lying to the west of the River Cerne between Minterne Magna and Cerne Abbas in Dorset, England.
+Up Cerne is a hamlet lying to the west of the River Cerne (for the meaning of the name, see River Cerne: Etymology), between Minterne Magna and Cerne Abbas in Dorset, England.
 It was the birthplace of John Mount Batten.

-The settlement is centred around the 17th Century Up Cerne Manor but also includes a number of smaller thatched cottages.
+The settlement is centred around the 17th-century Up Cerne Manor but also includes a number of smaller thatched cottages.
 Public footpath access to the hamlet is via the Wessex Ridgeway which also forms part of the local Cerne Valley Way.